kinoute/vscode-hivacruz-theme/README.md

 ## Status

-The theme is a *work in progress* and might change a lot in the upcoming weeks.
+The theme is a _work in progress_ and might change a lot in the upcoming weeks.

 ## Installation

-1. Open the **Extensions** sidebar in VS Code. `View → Extensions`
+1. Open the **Extensions** sidebar in VS Code with `View → Extensions`
 2. Search for `Hivacruz`, choose "Hivacruz Theme" by **Yann Defretin**
 3. Click **Install** to install it
 4. Click **Reload** to reload your editor